When you're preparing for a semester abroad there are so many things that cross your mind ... what do you do with your hair?

 Pst: Becoming an ILP volunteer is pretty simple.
 Start by applying now.

 Just because you don't have your go-to hair dresser abroad with you, doesn't mean you just have to live with boring hair.
-There are steps you can take BEFORE you leave that will help you have great hair your entire semester.
-Check these out
+Even if you'll be traveling to humid countries, there are some steps you can take BEFORE you leave that will help you have great hair your entire semester.
+Check these out:

 Have Low Maintenance Hair